yiphei/yif-AI/future_attention_transformer/README.md

 # Future Attention Transformer [WIP readme]
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.

 Decoder-only transformer models apply a causal mask to enable parallel training with teacher forcing.
 But that wastes half of the attention matrix.
-What if you could use the upper-right triangle while respecting the temporal causality?
-The model presented here takes advantage of this observation.
+What if you could use the full attention matrix while respecting the temporal causality?
+The model presented demonstrates a way to do it.

 ## Motivations